 University requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
 These regulations were established not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay tuition on an in-state or out-of-state basis.
 A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residency Requirements.
 These laws governing residency for tuition purposes at the California State University (CSU) are California Education Code sections 68000-68090, 68120-68134, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
 This material can be viewed on the Internet by accessing the CSU’s website at www.calstate.edu/GC/resources.shtml.

-Planning, Enrollment Management, and Student Affairs determines whether a student is a resident or nonresident for tuition purposes at the time of admission.
+The Office of Admission determines whether a student is a resident or nonresident for tuition purposes at the time of admission.
 This classification is based on information supplied by the student on the application for admission.
 A student who fails to submit adequate information to establish eligibility for resident classification will be classified as a nonresident.

 Generally, establishing California residency for tuition purposes requires a combination of physical presence and intent to remain indefinitely.
-An adult who, at least one full year prior to the residency determination date for the term in which enrollment is contemplated, can demonstrate physical presence in the state combined with evidence of intent to remain in California indefinitely, may establish California residency for tuition purposes.
+An adult who, at least 366 days prior to the residency determination date for the term in which enrollment is contemplated, can demonstrate physical presence in the state combined with evidence of intent to remain in California indefinitely, may establish California residency for tuition purposes.
 A minor normally derives residency from the parent(s) with whom he or she resides, or with whom he or she most recently resided.